Selecting Data

 | 2 | Write a task app | 10 |

-You can limit results using limit
+You can limit results using the limit

 select id, title, duration